lapinozz/lapinozz.github.io/_posts/2016-03-08-Messing-with-vtables-part-two.markdown

 {:style="table-layout:fixed;width:40%;" align="center"}
 <br/>

 Unexpected right?
 At least it was for me at first.
 Let's see how it works!
-Note that the following code is not the actual class declaration, rather the result of what the object look like at the end when the program is running.
-To avoid confusion, I'll add the _real sufix at the end of structs name.
+Note that the following code is not the actual class declaration, rather the result of compilation. it's what the object might will look like in memory.
+To avoid confusion, I'll add the sufix `_real` at the end of structs name.
 And don't forget that this is only to give you an idea of how it work, details might change depending of the compiler.

 First case, Label: